 The IAC has produced a colour brochure (2001) including some of this information.

-Further information about site seeing can be found on the IAC's Sky Team web pages.
+Further information can be found on the ING seeing pages, and on the IAC's sky-quality web pages.

 varies with wavelength.
 See La Palma technical note 31 (King 1985) for further information.

 During July, August, September, a pall of neutral-extinction ('grey') Saharan dust (properties described by Murdin 1986 in La Palma technical note 41) hangs over the islands, and the total extinction may be as high as 1 mag.